RTP and Volatility

 Important:

-• RTP does not guarantee return in one session.
+• RTP does not guarantee a return in one session.

 • These are statistics designed for millions of spins.